Goltzius and the Pelican Company: Release and reception

 Goltzius and the Pelican Company made its debut at the 2012 Netherlands Film Festival.

 The film was released in cinemas two years after its debut in 2012.
 It was released in the Netherlands on September 18, 2014, and it became the least visited Dutch co-production of that year with only 110 tickets sold.

+January 8, 2015, the film had its Philadelphia premiere at Andrew's Video Vault at The Rotundra (4014 Walnut Street) on a double feature with Derek Jarman's Blue (1993).

+November 14, 2017, Woodmere Art Museum (Philadelphia) presented the movie, introduced by art historian Nicole Elizabeth Cook.

 Awards

 Greenaway won the FICE Award for Best European Director at the FICE- Federazione Italiana Cinema d’Essai in 2014.
 He was also nominated for the New Visions Award for Best Motion Picture at the Sitges - Catalan International Film Festival in 2013.